-1a.
-Provincial EDRR Those species which are considered provincial EDRR species by the Provincial government as designated by "Prohibited" under the updated Weed Control Act regulations.
-CKISS reports occurrences to MFNLRORD; MFNLRORD will initiate treatment.
-For a list of current species, see: https://www.for.gov.bc.ca/hra/invasive-species/Proposed_Prohibited_Noxious_Weeds_Apr2016.pdf 1b.
-Regional EDRR These species may not occur in the region or have less than 10 known sites across the region in IAPP.
+Category Definition 1a.
+Provincial Prevent These species which are considered high risk to B.C. and are either not yet present or new to the province.
+These species are considered "Prevent" by the Provincial government as designated in the "Provincial Priority Invasive Species" list .
+These species are managed by MFLNRORD.
+1b.
+Provincial EDRR These species which are considered high risk to B.C. and are either not yet present or new to the province.
+These species are considered "Provincial EDRR" by the Provincial government as designated in the "Priority Invasive Species in B.C." list .
+These species are managed by MFLNRORD.
+2. Regional EDRR These species may not occur in the IPMA or have less than 10 known sites across the IPMA in IAPP.
+If a species has less than 10 sites across entire CKISS region, it will be designated Regional EDRR for the CKISS Region.
 The goal for these species is immediate eradication if they are detected.
 EDRR reporting and action protocols for these species are outlined in Section 3.4.
 These sites are extremely high priority for treatment.
-2. Eradication/ Annual Control These species are known in the IPMA but with very limited distribution.
+3. Eradicate/Annual Control These species are known in the IPMA but with very limited distribution.
 Some of these species may have been present for a relatively long period so monitoring for spread is the management objective.
 Other species are relatively new to the IPMA so eradication is the objective.
-3a.
-Containment These species are abundant (with no expectation of eradication) in certain portions of IPMA but have limited distribution in other portions.
-Management efforts are delineated by containment lines which may be based on geographic (i.e. a specific region) or jurisdictional boundaries (e.g. private gardens only).
-Some of these species have biocontrol (BC) agents available which may be useful within the containment line.
-3b.
-Contain to Gardens These species occur throughout the Kootenays, primarily in gardens.
-The goal is to contain them to gardens so they don't spread into natural areas, transportation corridors, or other "natural" lands.
-4a.
+4. Contain These species are abundant (with no expectation of eradication) in certain portions of IPMA but have limited distribution in other portions.
+Management efforts are delineated by containment areas which may be based on geographic (i.e. a specific region) or jurisdictional boundaries (e.g. private property only).
+Some of these species have biocontrol (BC) agents available which may be useful within the containment area.
+5a.
 Established: no Biocontrol or Site Specific Approach These are widespread species that are beyond landscape-level control and/or have relatively low impact.
 Land managers may choose to treat these species at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.
 These species have no biocontrol agents available.